BlueBrain/HighFive/doc/developer_guide.md

 ctest --test-dir build
 ```

-You might want to turn off Boost `-DHIGHFIVE_USE_BOOST=Off` or turn on other
+You might want to turn Boost `-DHIGHFIVE_TEST_BOOST=On` or optional
-optional dependencies.
+dependencies on.

 ## Contributing
 There's numerous HDF5 features that haven't been wrapped yet.
 HighFive is a